Ranginang67/DarkFly-Tool/README.md

 **NOTE:**

-* `if python2 install.py is not allowed.
-Use this`
+* `if python2 install.py is not allowed or fail, Use this`
 * `chmod +x install.py`
 * `python2 install.py`